Saint Andrew's Day timeline

 Do we really need a reason to wear a kilt?
 No. Do we want a reason to wear a kilt?
 Absolutely.
 To celebrate, grab yourself a traditional Scottish kilt and never look back!

-If it's one thing the Scots know how to do, it's drink!
-Since Saint Andrew's Day is considered Scotland's national holiday, they go all out with weeklong festivals, parties, and more.
+Since Saint Andrew's Day is considered Scotland's national holiday, Scots go all out with weeklong festivals, parties, and more.
 You can find a glass of whiskey or beer in just about anybody's hand during the celebrations!